sergeyklay/gstore/docs/usage.rst

     (format *org:repo*).
 Option is additive, and can be used multiple times.

   ``-v``, ``--verbose``
     Enable verbose mode.
-Causes Gstore to print debugging messages about its progress in some cases.
+Causes ``gstore`` to print debugging messages about its progress in some cases.

   ``-j [JOBS]``, ``--jobs [JOBS]``